wp-plugins/simple-feed-customizer/readme.txt

 Yes, just add the anchor text you want to use as the read-more text E.g Continue reading... and the plugin will add the HTML link to the article.

-More information on how this plugin works can be found at [Tech4sky.com]( http://tech4sky.com/simple-feed-customizer-wordpress-plugin/)
+More information on how this plugin works can be found at this post on my [blog]( http://w3guy.com/simple-feed-customizer-wordpress-plugin/)

 == Changelog ==